| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 - Ability to form and maintain appropriate relationships and personal boundaries with children and young

-people. - Emotional resilience in working with challenging behaviours; and, attitudes to use of authority and
+- Emotional resilience in working with challenging behaviours; and, attitudes to use of authority and

 maintaining discipline.